openstax/enki/build-concourse/README.md

 ```

-# Use a local docker registry isntead of DockerHub
+# Use a local docker registry instead of DockerHub

 ```sh
 cd ../ # main repo directory